artemvmin/traktor_s4mk3_mod/README.md

   - PUSH ADD-TO-LIST to add/remove from the prep list
   - SHIFT + PUSH ADD-TO-LIST to jump to the prep list

-[1] Preparation requires you to manually select a prep list by right clicking on a playlist in the Traktor software and [Select as Preparation List].
+[1] Preparation requires you to manually select a prep list by right clicking on a playlist in the Traktor software and clicking [Select as Preparation List].

 ### Jump Mode